sherzodcode/diary-API/readme.txt

 Time is 16:03 i'm  in my room.
 Today o went to the dentist and make plomb teeth.
 Alhamdulillah everything is fine so far.
 Today is should start js deep learning.
+Alhamdulillah i satrted Client sectin of this project.
+IN Sha Allah it's gonna be not that hard.
 /////////